Privacy Policy

 Email: info@headhuntvietnam.com

-1. Scope
+1. Scope of Application

-This Policy applies to:
+The policy applies to:

-- Candidates, job seekers, users who post profiles.
+- Candidates, job seekers, and profile submitters.

-- Learners/customers of Training & Development services.
+- Trainees/customers using Training & Development services.

 Depending on the service you use and your consent, we may collect:

 2.1.
-Identification & contact information
+Identification & Contact Information

 2.3.
-Account & transaction information
+Account & Transaction Information

 Sensitive data includes but is not limited to: